 Mobile-First Vs Enterprises

 Broadly speaking the participants of the Dubai roundtable can be categorized into two industry segments – Mobile-First and Enterprises.
 While mobile-first companies keep themselves abreast of the recent technological solutions for marketing problems and ways to implement them, enterprises are still playing a catch-up game.

 The term “Mobile-First’ was introduced by Luke Wroblewski in his book of the same name.

 In the traditional sense, enterprises are companies with substantial manpower, processes, and customers.
 An enterprise may or may not have a digital revenue stream.
 These companies generally do not have a vibrant digital presence.
 Their customers, on the other hand, do.
-This change in the landscape, and rapid boost in digital engagement have forced the enterprises to re-think the way they approach digital channels.
-Examples are companies in sectors such as BFSI, real estate etc.
+This change in the landscape and rapid boost in digital engagement have forced enterprises to re-think the way they approach digital channels.
+Examples are companies in sectors such as BFSI, real estate, etc.

 So how does personalizing user experiences to create long-lasting customer relationships differ in these two segments?

 Actionable data present